_______________

 is a moderately common diurnal species found on rocky bottoms.
 It

-occurs in moderately exposed to highly exposed locations from 5-27 m
+occurs at moderately exposed to highly exposed locations from 5-27 m

-mass that hatches in four to six days in the laboratory.
-It probably
+mass that hatches in four to six days in the laboratory and flattens its

 Distribution: